ravendb/docs/version_2/docs/server/administration/configuration.markdown

 	Determines what actions an anonymous user can do.
 Get - read only, All - read & write, None - allows access to only authenticated users.
 	_Default:_ Get

-* **Raven/Authorization/Windows/RequiredGroups**
-	Limit the users that can authenticate to RavenDB to only users in the specified groups.
-Multiple groups can be specified, separated by a semicolon (;).

-* **Raven/Authorization/Windows/RequiredUsers**
-	Limit the users that can authenticate to RavenDB to only the specified users.
-Multiple users can be specified, separate by a semicolon (;).

 * **Raven/OAuthTokenServer**
 	The url clients should use for authenticating when using OAuth mode.
 	_Default:_ http://RavenDB-Server-Url/OAuth/AccessToken - the internal OAuth server.